motasimalazzam/quotes/README.md

 ### Overview

 In this lab I get a quote from API and print it as output, also add the quote from API to the json file.
-If there probem in connection it will print a random quote from json file.
+If there problem in connection it will print a random quote from json file.

 ### Methods and Library

-* In this lab I create a new class that called  `QuoteAPI` for structure the data that come from the API.
+* In this lab I create a new class called  `QuoteAPI` to structure the data that comes from the API.

-* I did not use any new methods, but what I do is create new `QuoteAPI` variable to store the data that come from the API, then create `Quote` to generate a new quote and using the getter method from `QuoteAPI` to fill the text and author. the code bellows explain the idae:
+* I did not use any new methods, but what I do is create a new `QuoteAPI` variable to store the data that come from the API, then create `Quote` to generate a new quote and using the getter method from `QuoteAPI` to fill the text and author. the code bellows explain the idea:

 ```
 QuoteAPI qutApi = gson.fromJson(bufferedReader,QuoteAPI.class);
 Quote quotLocal = new Quote(null, qutApi.getAuthor(), null,qutApi.getQuote());

  ```

+ * After that I add the new quote to the `List<Quote>` which means it added to the json file.